 Please subscribe to our mailing list to receive updates about the campaign.
 Sign up over on the left now!

-Write to your MP to ask him or her to encourage the UK government, as a major power and an international aid donor, to exert pressure on mining and phone companies, the Congolese governments and other governments in the region, so that they abide by the due diligence standards set out by the UN and the OECD.
+Write to your MP and MEP to ask them to encourage the UK government, as a major power and an international aid donor, to exert pressure on mining and phone companies, the Congolese governments and other governments in the region, so that they abide by the due diligence standards set out by the UN and the OECD.

-Download a template letter to MPs, edit it as you will, add the salutation to your MP and your details, and send it off.
+Download the template letter, edit it as you will, add the salutation to your representative and your details, and send it off.

 The WriteToThem website has information about how to identify and contact your MP, MEP, member of devolved administration, local councillor, or even Lord.
 You can also follow a link to TheyWorkForYou to find out more about your MP’s interests.
 It always helps to know whether they have spoken on an issue and how they have voted in the past, in order to target and personalise your communication.